larrykoubiak/npp-plugins/Compare/readme.txt

 Change Log:

+1.5.3
+    New Option and About menu entry, thanks to Jens.
+    Colors used for comparison results are now configurable in Option menu (there is now no need to edit Compare.ini).

+1.5.1
-1.5.1 New colors.
-Thanks to Mark Baines for the suggestions
-	Fixes ( Thanks to Todd Schmitt for the excellent QA):
+    New colors.
+Thanks to Mark Baines for the suggestions Fixes ( Thanks to Todd Schmitt for the excellent QA):
 	Memory leak fixed
 	Letters were getting cut off if the Formats weren't Windows Occasionaly the some letters were cut off at the end of the file Crash bug if there was a blank line at the beginning of the document

 1.5
 	"Align Matches", "Detect Moves", and "Ignore spaces" are now options "Show Changes since last save" option added in case you want to see the differences since you last saved, or if the file is modified outside of Notepad++ and you want to see those changes